Simoganger/edureka-perdue-igp/README.md

 # retart the machine
 init 6

-# create a new user and set his password
+# set the password of the user ansadmin that has been created by the infrastructure
 sudo su -
-useradd ansadmin
 passwd ansadmin

 # add the new user to sudoers group